threefoldtech/web3gw/manual/src/examples/nostr/channels.md

 - Listing all public channels in a relay
 - Reading all messages sent to a channel
 - Sending a message to a channel, with the ability to mark the message as a reply for another message/user.
+- Subscribing to a channel.
+- Creating a new channel

 ## CLI Arguments